Shira-Schiber/C-Project/README.md

 The project is to implement an Assembler in C.

-The code is in files: assembler.h, assembler.c, data.c, label.c, operation.c,  print.c and valid.c.
+The code is in files: makefile, assembler.h, assembler.c, data.c, label.c, operation.c,  print.c and valid.c.

 prog1.as is an example for an input file and prog1.ent, prog1.ext and prog1.ob are the output files.